wagtail/wagtail/docs/reference/pages/panels.rst

     .. attribute:: FieldPanel.widget (optional)

-        This parameter allows you to specify a `django form widget`_ to use instead of the default widget for this field type.
+        This parameter allows you to specify a `Django form widget`_ to use instead of the default widget for this field type.

 .. _django form widget: https://docs.djangoproject.com/en/dev/ref/forms/widgets/